During prostate cancer treatment - CancerChoices

 Dr. Charles “Snuffy” Myers is a retired medical oncologist and prostate cancer survivor who specialized in treating prostate cancer.
 He practiced conventional oncology and also considered lifestyle practices, particularly diet, important for men with prostate cancer.
 During his practice he thought deeply and innovatively about conventional prostate cancer treatment, such as targeted therapies, as well as the problem of prostate cancers becoming resistant to chemotherapy.
 He served as editor-in-chief of an information and resource website for those with prostate cancer, Prostapedia, which is now part of the National Alliance of State Prostate Cancer Coalitions (NASPCC).

-In his compelling presentation on Grand Rounds Urology, he discusses these topics and presents information on his group’s study using a drug that inhibits the enzyme poly ADP ribose polymerase (PARP) in advanced prostate cancer patients who were no longer responding to the chemotherapy drug taxotere.
+Dr. Myers discusses these topics and presents information on his group’s study using a drug that inhibits the enzyme poly ADP ribose polymerase (PARP) in advanced prostate cancer patients who were no longer responding to the chemotherapy drug taxotere.
 Dr. Myers states:

 So 20% to 30% of post-taxotere patients may be candidates for PARP therapy, an oral drug associated with close to 90 percent response rate.
 So it’s hard for me to believe this won’t be an important advance in the management of those patients.
 In addition to being very well tolerated, this drug does not depend on testosterone presence or absence to work.13Myers C. Path to Durable Complete Remission in Prostate Cancer: What Do We Know and What Do We Need to Learn?
+Grand Rounds Urology.
 April 2016.
 Viewed March 25, 2023.

 Helpful links